cmu-psych-fms/wildfire/README.md

     mission-logs/mission-03F3D280-E7E2-11EE-A371-64006A6189B3-log.lisp

 The primary purpose of these log files is to record detailed information about the interrelations of users with Wildfire for subsequent analysis.
-While not yet implemented, it will also eventually be possible to play back these log files as a way to observe previous game play as an aid to such analysis.
+While not yet implemented, it is expected also eventually to be possible to play back these log files as a way to observe previous game play as an aid to such analysis.

 A mission log file contains a sequence of textual representations of Common Lisp lists.
 The first element (car) of each